NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Zombie Charger.md

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Zombie) Rotting Aura|Rotting Aura]]"
     desc: " (aura,disease) 10 feet.
-The zombie emits an aura of rot and disease that causes wounds to fester and turn sour.\nAny living creature that starts its turn within 10 feet of the zombie and is not at full Hit Points takes 1d6 damage as its wounds fester."
+The zombie emits an aura of rot and disease that causes wounds to fester and turn sour.\n\nAny living creature that starts its turn within 10 feet of the zombie and is not at full Hit Points takes 1d6 damage as its wounds fester."

 attacks:
   - name: ""